University of Wisconsin–Madison

 • Physical properties and mechanical behavior of polymer, metal, ceramic, cementitious, cellulosic and biological composite systems; micro- and macro-mechanics; lamination and strength analyses; static and transient loading; fabrication; recycling; design; analytical-experimental correlation; applications.

-• Prof. Prabhakar is a polymer composites expert and has a lot of experience in manufacturing these materials in her lab.
-She will emphasize fabrication of composites more heavily than is alluded to in the course description.
+• The course will emphasize fabrication of composites more heavily than is alluded to in the course description.

 • Prof. Frank Pfefferkorn and Mr. Kevin Klingbeil